Oceanic whitetip shark: Biology

 The oceanic whitetip is typically solitary, though gatherings have been observed where food is plentiful.
 It swims during the day and night.
 The oceanic whitetip usually moves slowly, cruising near the top of the water column in open water.
 During summer, when the ocean surface is warmer, oceanic whitetips tend to swim more quickly and at deeper depths.
 They have been observed to breach out of the water (akin to a whale).

-The species feeds mainly on pelagic cephalopods, like squid, and bony fish, such as lancetfish, threadfins, oarfish, barracuda, jacks, mahi-mahi, marlin, tuna, and mackerel.
+The oceanic whitetip shark feeds mainly on pelagic cephalopods, like squid, and bony fish, such as lancetfish, threadfins, oarfish, barracuda, jacks, mahi-mahi, marlin, tuna, and mackerel.
 However, its diet can be far more varied and less selective—it is known to eat stingrays, sea turtles, seabirds, gastropods, crustaceans, and marine mammal carcasses.
 Its feeding methods include swimming through schools of frenzied tuna with an open mouth, waiting for the fish to swim in before biting down; when whaling formerly took place in warm waters, oceanic whitetips were the most common scavengers of floating carcasses, which may explain why they are sometimes considered one of the "whaler sharks".
 Whitetips commonly compete for food with silky sharks, explaining its comparatively leisurely swimming style combined with aggressive displays.
 They are known to trail pilot whales as they both feed on squid.
 Evidence in the form of sucker scars on the skin of an individual filmed off Hawaii indicate that the species may also dive deep enough to battle with large squid, such as the giant squid.

 Groups often form when individual sharks converge on a food source.
 They are recorded to segregate by both sex and size.
 They commonly get into feeding frenzies.
 Oceanic whitetips gather in large numbers off Cat Island, Bahamas from winter to spring, due to the abundance of large bony fish.

 Pilot fish, dolphinfish, and remora may follow these sharks.